 Anytime you’re asking someone to make a donation online, you’re also asking them to trust you.
 By adding trust indicators as simple as a padlock icon to your donation form, you can help reinforce to donors that their payment and information are secure.
 Don’t believe us?
 An experiment from NextAfter found that adding a security indicator to a donation form resulted in a 126% increase in donations!

 With Neon CRM, you can easily build your own donation forms that come with best practices built in.
-Our drag and drop form builder uses modern, branded templates and a clean, multi-step process to help you capture more donations.
-To learn more about how Neon CRM can help your nonprofit grow, schedule a demo today!
+Our drag-and-drop donation form builder uses modern, branded templates and a clean, multi-step process to help you capture more donations.
+To learn more about building donation forms in Neon CRM, take a tour of our donation form builder!

 Email Fundraising Strategies